GenericMappingTools/GMT.jl/docs/src/histogram.md

    **auto** or **thresholds** to work.
 If, however, that is not wished use **full_histo=true**

 - **G** or **fill** : *fill=color*\
-   Select filling of bars [Default is no fill].
+   Select filling of bars [Default is a type of blue].

 - **I** or **inquire** or **bins** : -- *inquire=:all* **|** *inquire=:no_zero* **|** *inquire=:bins*\
    Inquire about min/max x and y after binning.
 The *xmin xmax ymin ymax* is output; no plotting is done.
 Use **inquire=:no_zero** to output a table of the resulting x,y data instead. **inquire=:all** will output all x,y bin data even when y == 0. **inquire=:bins** outputs the binned array (the histogram).